 Find out what happened when our editor used four different tools to get rid of leaves and what worked best.
 Preparing for the freezing months?
 Check out when should you stop mowing your lawn for the winter, before learning how to store a lawn mower and protect it through the winter.

-Also read about how I've been using this leaf vacuum — and it's a game changer for my yard, 7 lawnmower mistakes you’re probably making right now, how to dethatch a lawn and how much you should water your lawn to keep it green, according to experts.
+Also read about how I've been using this leaf vacuum — and it's a game changer for my yard, 7 lawnmower mistakes you’re probably making right now, 5 ways to prepare your garden tools for spring, how to dethatch a lawn and how much you should water your lawn to keep it green, according to experts.